jxjhheric/clip-relay/chrome-extension/README.md

 3. **Send Images**
    - Right-click on any image
    - Choose "Send image to Clip Relay"
+   - The extension will download and upload the image file (not just the URL)

 ### Using the Backend Interface